2009 swine flu pandemic: Treatment

 A number of methods have been recommended to help ease symptoms, including adequate liquid intake and rest.
 Over-the-counter pain medications such as paracetamol and ibuprofen do not kill the virus; however, they may be useful to reduce symptoms.
-Aspirin and other salicylate products should not be used by people under 16 with any flu-type symptoms because of the risk of developing Reye's Syndrome.
+Aspirin and other salicylate products should not be used by people under 16 with any flu-type symptoms because of the risk of developing Reye syndrome.

 If the fever is mild and there are no other complications, fever medication is not recommended.
 Most people recover without medical attention, although ones with pre-existing or underlying medical conditions are more prone to complications and may benefit from further treatments.

 People in at-risk groups should be treated with antivirals (oseltamivir or zanamivir) as soon as possible when they first experience flu symptoms.
 The at-risk groups include pregnant and post partum women, children under two years old, and people with underlying conditions such as respiratory problems.
 People who are not in an at-risk group who have persistent or rapidly worsening symptoms should also be treated with antivirals.
 People who have developed pneumonia should be given both antivirals and antibiotics, as in many severe cases of H1N1-caused illness, bacterial infection develops.
 Antivirals are most useful if given within 48 hours of the start of symptoms and may improve outcomes in hospitalised patients.
 In those beyond 48 hours who are moderately or severely ill, antivirals may still be beneficial.
 If oseltamivir (Tamiflu) is unavailable or cannot be used, zanamivir (Relenza) is recommended as a substitute.
 Peramivir is an experimental antiviral drug approved for hospitalised patients in cases where the other available methods of treatment are ineffective or unavailable.

 To help avoid shortages of these drugs, the U.S. CDC recommended oseltamivir treatment primarily for people hospitalised with pandemic flu; people at risk of serious flu complications due to underlying medical conditions; and patients at risk of serious flu complications.
 The CDC warned that the indiscriminate use of antiviral medications to prevent and treat influenza could ease the way for drug-resistant strains to emerge, which would make the fight against the pandemic that much harder.
 In addition, a British report found that people often failed to complete a full course of the drug or took the medication when not needed.